musabbozkurt/live-data-service/README.md

 - Centralize exception handling by `ControllerAdvice`
 - `Mapstruct` to map different type of objects to each other
 - `Micrometer` dependencies were added to track the logs easily
+- `Testcontainers` dependencies were added for integration tests
 - `docker-compose.yml` contains `Grafana`, `Prometheus` and `Zipkin` to track metrics, `Kafka` for event-driven architecture
     - `Actuator`: http://localhost:8080/actuator